-The Golden Globes Awards “are just like the Oscars but without all that esteem,” host Ricky Gervais said during last night’s Golden Globes telecast, his third stint hosting the annual show.
+The Golden Globes Awards “are just like the Oscars but without all that esteem, this web ” host Ricky Gervais said during last night’s Golden Globes telecast, visit this site his third stint hosting the annual show.
 The ceremony—featuring awards handed out by the Hollywood Foreign Press—includes some nice surprises as well as great disappointments.

 Here’s a look at the big winners and losers of the evening.

 Winners: The Artist and The Descendants

 Both films are likely to be major Oscar contenders, and both left the Globes with renewed momentum.
 The Artist collected awards for best comedy or musical, best actor (Jean Dujardin) and best score.
 Meanwhile, The Descendants collected two awards: best actor in a drama (George Clooney) and best drama.
 Their wins likely foreshadow their future success at the Academy Awards and could lead to more moviegoers checking out these two smaller films.

 Despite the fact that it was nominated for four awards, Moneyball walked home with zero awards.
 Even Aaron Sorkin (The Social Network), Steve Zaillian (Schindler’s List) and Stan Chervin didn’t win for their brilliant screenplay.
 Woody Allen took home the award for best screenplay for his wonderful comedy, Midnight in Paris.
 The Ides of March, the political thriller directed and co-written by George Clooney, also went 0-4 during the evening but Clooney didn’t leave the show empty-handed (see winners).